-Successful commissioning of the rapeseed peeling plant section as part of the EthaNa plant
+Successful commissioning of the plant section rapeseed peeling of the EthaNa plant

-After five months of construction the rapeseed pilot plant was successfully put into operation at the end of April 2019.
-Together with the project partners B + B Engineering and AVA, a plant for breaking up the seed grains with subsequent separation of the components shells and core material in a fluidized bed was laid out and set up at Fraunhofer CBP.
+After 5 months of construction, the rapeseed pilot plant was successfully put into operation at the end of April.
+Together with the project partners B + B Engineering and AVA, a plant for breaking up the seed grains with subsequent separation of the components shells and core material in a fluidized bed was laid out and set up at the Fraunhofer CBP.
 In continuous operation, a processing of up to 250 kg / h can be realized.

-The first step has been taken with the commissioning of the rapeseed peeling plant, which will lead to the construction of the entire EthaNa pilot plant with the other plant sections for the harvesting of hulled rapeseed, direct extraction and desolventation.
-Thus, an important prerequisite is fulfilled to carry out further investigations, optimizations and analyzes of the EthaNa process and to provide new product samples.
-"We have come one step closer to our goal of developing and establishing the EthaNa process for the improved and complete use of rapeseed within a reep bio refinery concept", says Dr. Fabian Steffler, project manager at Fraunhofer CBP.
+The first step has been taken with the commissioning of the Rapsschälung plant section, which will lead to the construction of the entire EthaNa pilot plant with the other plant sections for the harvesting of hulled rapeseed, direct extraction and desolventation.
+Thus, an important prerequisite is fulfilled to carry out further investigations, optimizations and analyzes of the EthaNa process and to provide new product samples. »We have come one step closer to our goal of developing and establishing the EthaNa process for the improved and complete use of rapeseed within a reep bio refinery concept«, means Dr. Fabian Steffler, Projectleader of Fraunhofer CBP.